The strategy of conflict and cooperation

+Let $u_{C|P'}(s)$ denote the von Neumann-Morgenstern expected utility (or payoff) for player $C$ given $P'$.
+The \textit{outcome} of a mixed strategy profile $s$ given some partition $P'$ is a profile of expected utilities, $(u_C(s|P'))_{C\in P'}$, one for each player in $P'$.

+As standard in the literature, a deviation from a given strategy profile by an individual player is called a \textit{unilateral} deviation.
+A deviation by a non-singleton coalition is called a \textit{multilateral} deviation.

+\begin{remark} When two or more agents form a coalition, $C$, their information sets merge.
+In incomplete information games, their types are also revealed to each other. \end{remark}

-\textbf{Subgames and subtrees:} A subgame $G$ of a game $\Gamma$ is the game $\Gamma$ restricted to an information set with a singleton node and all of its successors in $\Gamma$.
-The largest subgame at a node $x$ is the subgame that is not a subgame (except itself) of any other subgame starting at $x$.
-At the root of the game, the largest subgame is the game itself.
+\textbf{Subgames and subtrees:} A \textit{subgame} $G$ of a game $\Gamma$ is the game $\Gamma$ restricted to an information set with a singleton node and all of its successors in $\Gamma$.
+The subgame at a node $x$ is denoted by $\Gamma(x)$.
+Analogously, the set of players in subgame $\Gamma(x)$ is denoted by $P(x)$.
+At the root of a game, the subgame is the game itself.
 Let $G$ be a subgame and $H'_i$ be the set of $i$'s information sets in the subgame.
-Then, for every $h_i\in H'_i$ function $s_i(\,\cdot\,|h_i)$ denotes the restriction of strategy $s_{i}$ to the subgame $G$.
+Then, for every $h_i\in H'_i$ function $s_i(\,\cdot\,|h_i)$ denotes the restriction of strategy $s_{i}$ to $h_i$ in the subgame $G$.
 If all information sets are singletons, then $\Gamma$ is called a game of perfect information.